Sanitation & Water

 3. What worked well, what can be improved?

-Various measures were taken at Tempelhof Lab, to align water and sanitation practices as much as possible with a Cradle to Cradle circular economy.
+Various measures were taken at Labor Tempelhof, to align water and sanitation practices as much as possible with a Cradle to Cradle circular economy.

 Toilets